Brigham City, Utah: Baron Woolen Mills

 Built in 1870 as part of the Brigham City Manufacturing and Mercantile Association, the mill produced high-quality blankets and sweaters from locally produced wool fleeces.
 It was damaged by a blaze in June 2014 and destroyed by a fire on July 20, 2015.

 Cooley Memorial Hospital

 Dr. A.D.
-Cooley opened this hospital in 1935, operating as the only acute care facility in Brigham City until 1976, when the Brigham City Community Hospital opened.
+Cooley opened this hospital in 1935.
+It operated as the only acute care facility in Brigham City until 1976, when the Brigham City Community Hospital opened.

 Hotel Brigham

 Originally built to house transient railroad workers, rooms in Hotel Brigham were meant to be inexpensive.
 Very few rooms had bathrooms.
 An original owner was James Knudson, a former mayor of Brigham City.
 His grandson, Cameron Kay Harmon, became a part owner and managed the hotel after World War II and into the 1950s.

 Brigham City Archway Sign

 Installed on 6 September 1928, this sign was financed by citizen donations totaling $2,400.
 The sign spans the width of Main Street, welcoming visitors to the business district.
 Made of opalite glass, the 12 in lettering welcomes all to Brigham City, "Gateway to the World's Greatest Wild Bird Refuge."